 “We will discuss why we don’t know about the ongoing conflicts in Myanmar, why don’t we hear about it in the media and why we can’t even pinpoint where Myanmar is exactly,” Thaw said.
 There will also be a group from the Karen Myanmar Refugee Community in Louisville who will share stories about their experiences as refugees.

 “While our goal is to raise awareness and inform our Centre community about global poverty, we also pledge to raise $5,000 to support the IDP camp, because the food assistance in the camp has been cut, and our goal is to raise funds to support their needs,” Thaw explained.

-Students are also encouraged to donate their Friday night meal swipe to raise money for IDP.
-Those who want to participate can fill out the form here and not swipe into Cowan on Friday, Nov.
+Students are also encouraged to donate their Friday night meal swipe to raise money for IDP and not swipe into Cowan on Friday, Nov.
 17 for dinner.